Skip to Main Content

 • FHA loans: Loans backed by the Federal Housing Administration can be a great match for first-time buyers with limited or less-than-perfect credit: With a 580 credit score, you may be approved to put down just 3.5 percent of the purchase price, and with a credit score between 500 and 579, you can put down 10 percent of the purchase price.

-• VA loans: Loans backed by the Department of Veterans Affairs are a valuable benefit for service members, veterans and eligible spouses.
-There is no down payment requirement, and lenders tend to accept lower credit scores while offering some of the most competitive rates available.
+• VA loans: Loans backed by the Department of Veterans Affairs are a valuable benefit for qualifying service members, veterans and eligible spouses.
+There’s typically no down payment requirement, and lenders tend to accept lower credit scores while offering some of the most competitive rates available.

-• USDA loans: If you aren’t trying to buy a home in one of Ohio’s major metropolitan areas, see if the location where you want to live is eligible for a loan backed by the United States Department of Agriculture.
-These loans do not require a down payment, but you will likely need a credit score of 640 or higher.
+• USDA loans: If you aren’t trying to buy a home in one of Ohio’s major metropolitan areas, see if you’re eligible for a loan backed by the United States Department of Agriculture.
+These loans don’t require a down payment, but you will likely need a credit score of 640 or higher.

 Get started